frontmeans/render-scheduler/README.md

 There are few more implementations:

-- `asyncRenderScheduler` - executes renders asynchronously.
+- `asyncRenderScheduler` - executes renders asynchronously,
 - `immediateRenderScheduler` - executes renders immediately upon scheduling,
+- `ManualRenderScheduler` - executes renders on request,
 - `noopRenderScheduler` - neither schedules, not executes renders.

 Render schedulers can be used directly, or set globally with `setRenderScheduler()` function.
 In the latter case